spolanyev/clean-architecture/README.md

 # About

-It is a public repository of my private Rust project done in the OOP-paradigm with TDD according to Uncle Bob's interpretation of Clean Architecture.
-Its README is [here](https://github.com/spolanyev/rust-oop-tdd-clean-architecture-web-api/blob/main/INNER_README.md).
+This is a public repository of my private Rust [project](https://github.com/spolanyev/rust-oop-tdd-clean-architecture-web-api/blob/main/INNER_README.md).

 It is supposed to be a web API deliberately implemented without using any third-party crates, including a web server.

-## Hiring?
-Contact me at [spolanyev@gmail.com](mailto:spolanyev@gmail.com?subject=Rust%20vacancy).

 ![all items screen](https://github.com/spolanyev/rust-oop-tdd-clean-architecture-web-api/blob/main/all-items.png?raw=true)